-Finally, I switched the stack of scrapbooks to the center bookcase for a more symmtrical bookcase design.
+Finally, I switched the stack of scrapbooks to the center bookcase for a more symmetrical bookcase design.

 To get a picture of the final reorganized bookcase, I had to climb on my countertop and take this picture with my iPhone.

-Did you get some ideas for how to reorganize an office bookcase?
+Did you get some ideas for how to reorganize your own office bookcase?
 The main idea is to play with the arrangement until you get the maximum storage and the look you like.